Dahi Chicken Recipe (Yogurt Chicken Curry)

 Notes

-You can also make the curry in ghee instead of oil to make it extra indulgent.
+You can also make the curry in ghee instead of oil for an extra indulgence.

 You can also add some kasuri methi (dried fenugreek leaves) and sliced green chillies at the end of the cooking for a nice flavor.